 We’re committed to open access.

-This site was created by an informal group of U.S. institutions who have signed the Expression of Interest (EoI) of the OA2020 initiative, organized by the Max Planck Digital Library.
+The OA2020 US Working Group serves as an information-sharing community for institutions that have signed the OA2020 Expression of Interest (EoI).
 These institutions believe that OA2020 represents a viable path forward to transitioning the corpus of scholarly journals from subscription-based to open access.